 In accordance with the Americans with Disabilities Act (ADA), service animals are permitted on the college campus and in its facilities.
 A service animal means any guide dog, signal dog, or other animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including, but not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing, providing minimal rescue or protection work, pulling a wheelchair, or fetching dropped items.
-To be permitted on campus, a service animal must be specifically trained to perform a service function.
+Therapy or companion animals are not service animals and are not covered under the ADA.
+To be permitted on campus, a guide dog must be specifically trained to perform a service function.
 Furthermore, the animal should wear a harness, cape, identification tag, or other gear that readily identifies its working status.
-A service animal whose behavior poses a direct threat to the health or safety of others may be excluded regardless of training or certification.
+Guide dogs whose behavior poses a direct threat to the health or safety of others may be excluded regardless of training or certification.